The enormous mushroom that does not look like a mushroom. Maitake. Hen of the woods. Grifola frondosa.

 Salt and pepper

-1 teaspoon sherry vinegar, or lemon juice
+1 tablespoon sherry vinegar, or lemon juice

 Serve with bread or hot rolls for dipping.
 Or scooping.
 Or just plain shoveling.